Career Counseling

 Research and Enrichment Opportunities

 In addition to opportunities offered through the combined M.D./Ph.D. and M.D./M.P.H. programs, students are encouraged to partake in 12 additional months of competitive intramural or extramural research.
-This is usually done after the second- or third-years of medical school, although it can be done after the first- or fourth-year as well.
+This is usually done after the third year of medical school, although it can be done after the second or fourth-year in certain circumstances.
 UConn students have been very successful in securing nationally offered research positions, such as at the Centers for Disease Control and the National Institutes of Health.
 Students can also apply for UConn’s Fifth-Year Enrichment Program.
 If selected, students receive a research stipend from the university and mentoring in securing research positions.

-Career counseling is one of the key responsibilities for the Associate Dean of Students.
-The Associate Dean helps coordinate counseling opportunities and serves as a point of contact for all students.
+Career counseling is one of the key responsibilities for the Assistant Dean of Students.
+The Assistant Dean helps coordinate counseling opportunities and serves as a point of contact for all students.
 The Office of Medical Student Affairs maintains a true open-door policy, allowing students direct and rapid access to the counseling they require.